cloudfoundry/diego-windows-release/docs/INSTALL.md

 Special characters must be escaped with `^`.

+### Changing bosh properties

+Note that if bosh properties are changed in the bosh manifest, the MSI must be reinstalled.
+For example, setting a syslog host in the deployment manifest will not update the MSI parameters.

 ### Notes for ops manager deployments:

 If you used ops manager to deploy CF/Diego, follow these steps to find out